mtt9/HoliMI/README.md

 # HoliMI
-Holistic Model Identification using MBDoE for kinetic models
+Holistic Model Identification using MBDoE for kinetic model discrimination and parameter precision